Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsubsection{SMEFT modeling}

-The SMEFT effects can be modeled with synthetic data, initially motivating the development of optimal SMEFT observables~\cite{Cranmer:2015bka, Brehmer:2018kdj, Brehmer:2018eca, Brehmer:2018hga, Brehmer:2019xox, Brehmer:2019gmn}.
-The ME in Eq.~\ref{eq:parton-level-hel-ignorant} can efficiently be recomputed as a function of the POIs \bt.
+SMEFT effects can be modeled with synthetic data, which initially motivated the development of optimal SMEFT observables~\cite{Cranmer:2015bka, Brehmer:2018kdj, Brehmer:2018eca, Brehmer:2018hga, Brehmer:2019xox, Brehmer:2019gmn}.
+The ME in Eq.~\ref{eq:parton-level-hel-ignorant} can be efficiently recomputed as a function of the POIs \bt.
 The SMEFT dependence of the DCR is

-where we have dropped the nuisance parameter dependence because the numerator and the denominator are evaluated for the same $\bnn$.
-The conditional probabilities in the third term, which are not tractable, cancel in the ratio.
-The remainder is the parton-level DCR, which is available at the level of the ME generator; the ratio $r(\bx_i,\bz_i|\bt,\btn)$ does not depend on $\bx_i$.
-By computing the per-event polynomial coefficients $r^{(m)}(\bz_{\textrm{p},i})$ and $r^{(mn)}(\bz_{\textrm{p},i})$ with $m,n=1,\ldots,N_{\bt}$ from the ME-squared terms evaluated for a sufficient number of different \bt, we can obtain a parametrization of $r(\bx_i,\bz_i|\bt,\btn)$ valid in the whole SMEFT parameter space.
-Synthetic data sets $\mathcal{D}(\bt,\bnn)$ are, therefore, available.
-We provide the technicalities in Appendix~\ref{sec:EFT-weights}.
-We also note that the SM point in the denominator hypothesis is not exceptional.
-Indeed, we could write Eq.~\ref{eq:r-SMEFT} for general $\btn$, offering the possibility to simulate at EFT parameter points other than the SM.
+where we have omitted the nuisance parameter dependence, as the numerator and denominator are evaluated for the same $\bnn$.
+The conditional probabilities in the third term, which are not tractable, cancel in the ratio with excellent accuracy.
+The remainder is the parton-level DCR, which is available at the level of the ME generator.
+Thus, $r(\bx_i,\bz_i|\bt,\btn)$ does not depend on $\bx_i$.
+By calculating the per-event polynomial coefficients $r^{(m)}(\bz_{\textrm{p},i})$ and $r^{(mn)}(\bz_{\textrm{p},i})$ with $m,n=1,\ldots,N_{\bt}$ from the ME-squared terms at various \bt values, we can construct a parametrization of $r(\bx_i,\bz_i|\bt,\btn)$ valid across the entire SMEFT parameter space, making synthetic data sets $\mathcal{D}(\bt,\bnn)$ readily available.
+We provide further details in Appendix~\ref{sec:EFT-weights}.
+Note that the SM point in the denominator is not unique; Eq.~\ref{eq:r-SMEFT} can be applied for any $\btn$, allowing for simulation at EFT parameter points other than the SM.